yanax726/Simple_Logistic/README.md

 #> 3  55  31         A      0.8901211
 ```

+This adds a predicted_prob column to your new_data dataframe, showing
+the estimated probability of outcome being 1 for each new observation.

 ### Comparing with Base R Functions

+It’s always a good practice to ensure that your custom functions are
-Check that the results are consistent with base R’s glm() function:
+producing results consistent with established base R functions.
+Here’s
+how you can compare the coefficients from simple_logistic() with those
+from glm() to verify their consistency.

 ``` r
 # Fit a model using glm()